I have been the Foundation governor for Siddington for many years and I am Chair of the Governers currently.

 I have retained my interest and involvement with Marton School as PCC secretary for Siddington Church, and I am delighted to say that it is still a happy and friendly learning environment.
 I am a music examiner and Festival adjudicator, working across the country, which takes me into many different schools, but also still find time to enjoy music and drama in a more practical sense as a hobby.

-My wife Sue and I have 2 grown-up daughters who attended their local schools in Loughborough and also in Massachusetts for the 2 years we lived in the USA.
-I have worked in R&D for AstraZeneca for over 20 years, holding a range of research roles, managing teams of scientists and laboratories.
-I am also a keen green woodworker and run a local woodworking group, part of the Cheshire branch of the Association of Pole Lathe Turners and Green Woodworkers.
+My wife Sue and I have 2 grown-up daughters who attended their local schools in Loughborough, and in Massachusetts for the 2 years we lived in the USA.
+I worked in R&D for AstraZeneca for over 20 years, holding a range of research roles, managing both teams of scientists and laboratories.
+I am also a keen woodworker and run a local green woodworking group, “Marton Splinter Group” and coordinate the Cheshire branch of the Association of Pole Lathe Turners and Green Woodworkers.
+I currently chair the Management Committee and am responsible for governor oversight of safeguarding and English.

 Some of you will recognise me as the netball coach at Marton, so if I’m not in school on governor business I’ll most likely be there in a sporting capacity.
 Sometimes I do find time to just pop in for a quick catch up…particularly when cheesy oatcakes are the menu at morning break.